foursquare/gitshed/README.md

 After pulling, other contributors will have a broken symlink at `path/to/file` and will need to `git shed sync` to heal it and have access to the file content.

-You may want to use git hooks to have `git shed sync` called automatically after pulls/merges.
+You may want to use git hooks to have `git shed sync` called automatically when the workspace changes.
+The relevant hooks are: `post-applypatch`, `post-checkout`, `post-commit`, `post-merge` and `post-rewrite`.

 Installation